 Applications accepted all year round

-During this project, you'll have the opportunity to work alongside a team of experts who are passionate about tackling the energy challenges facing industry and society, and help develop new solutions and skills to benefit all.
+You will have an opportunity to work with alongside team of experts, passionate about tackling energy challenges that industry and society are facing nowadays and develop new solutions and skills to benefit all.

 How to apply

-Please note, to be considered for this self-funded PhD opportunity you must quote project code ENGN4920219 when applying.
+If you want to be considered for this PhD opportunity you must quote project code SMDE5410220 when applying.